-An observed or reported unsafe condition that if left unaddressed could result in an injury; a system or
+An observed or reported unsafe condition that if left unaddressed could result in an injury; a system or site.
+Modernization/Adaptation = Conditions, systems, or spaces that need to be upgraded in appearance or function to meet current standards, facility usage, or client/occupant needs.

-Environmental = Improvements to air or water quality, including removal of hazardous materials from the building or site.
+Accessibility = Does not meet ADA, CBC and/or other handicap accessibility requirements.
+Environmental = Improvements to air or water quality, including removal of hazardous materials from the building or